aler9/rtsp-simple-proxy/README.md

 * Receive multiple streams in TCP or UDP
 * Distribute streams in TCP or UDP
 * Supports the RTP/RTCP streaming protocol
-* Supports digest authentication (i.e. username and password)
+* Supports authentication (i.e. username and password)
 * Compatible with Linux, Windows and Mac, does not require any dependency or interpreter, it's a single executable

 ## Installation